This pendant features Tibeto-Mongolian pakpa script on the front, which reads “dulshuk” (བརྟུལ་ཞུགས།), roughly translated as “disciplined engagement.”

 In haunted places, seek the buddha within yourself.”

-This piece is available for custom orders - contact us for pricing.
+This piece is also available in gold - contact us for custom metal pricing.

 This pendant is 6.5cm x 3cm and weighs 20g.